doximity/swift-style-guide/README.markdown

 ```

-A more complex exmaple may illustrate the rationale more clearly.
+A more complex example may illustrate the rationale more clearly.
 Take the case of conforming to `Equatable`:

 ```swift
 public static func == (lhs: Direction, rhs: Direction) -> Bool {